Matt Hall (pilot)

-Matt Hall (born 16 September 1971 in Newcastle, Australia) is a third-generation pilot, a former Royal Australian Air Force (RAAF) fighter combat instructor, international unlimited aerobatic competitor and the first Australian to be selected to compete in the Red Bull Air Race World Championship, starting in 2009.
+Matt Hall (born 16 September 1971 in Newcastle, Australia) is a third-generation pilot, a former Royal Australian Air Force (RAAF) fighter combat instructor, international unlimited aerobatic competitor and the first Australian to be selected to compete in the Red Bull Air Race World Championship, starting in 2009 with his team Matt Hall Racing.
 He won the championship in the final season of Red Bull Air Race in 2019.

 Flying history

 Hall has a long flying history, having started flying with his father at an early age.
 He is a third-generation pilot, his grandfather having flown in World War II.

 Hall's first solo flight was at age 15 in a glider, and he gained his aircraft pilot's licence at the age of 18.
 He is licensed in gliders, ultra-lights and hang gliders, and has had one parachute jump.
 He has more than 4,000 hours in various aircraft types, including over 700 in light aircraft and over 500 doing aerobatics.
 As these flights are often only 20–30 minutes, he has many more takeoffs and landings.
 Hall has over 300 hours in his airshow display aircraft, the Giles G-202.

 A Mustang P-51D is his fifth aircraft (the others were a Vans RV-4, Acrosport II biplane, Piper Cherokee180C and the Giles G-202).
 He raced an MXS-R during the first five seasons of his Red Bull Air Race World Championship career (2009–2010, 2014–2016), switching to his current race plane, the Zivko Edge 540 V3, for the beginning of the 2017 Red Bull Air Race World Championship.

 He also flies an EXTRA300L in which he performs domestic displays and conducts more than 400 joy flight experiences per year.